Farwaykorse/Learning/cpp/exceptions.md

 - Throw by Value; Catch by (const) reference.
   Throwing by value, because the sender will be destructed.
-  Catching by reference retains ownership (RAII) of the exception object, without unnecesary copying when rethrowing.
+  Catching by reference retains ownership (RAII) of the exception object, without unnecessary copying when rethrowing.
-  And thrown objects are not sliced when catched as it base class.
+  Important when rethrowing, is that the objects are not sliced when caught as its base class.
 - Design your error-handling strategy around invariants.
   An *invariant* must always be true.
   Used to describe a state (of an object) at a given point in the execution.